thomashashi/thomas_cc_demo/terraform/aws/README.md

   - get fqdn of Consul LB `terraform output consul-lb`
   - Open value returned in format `http://<consul_server_fqdn>:8500/ui`

+### Multi Region - Temporary Setup Step - connect consul clusters

+- In the Consul UI, on the Kay/Value tab, copy the value of the key `server_ips`
+- Connect to a Consul Server in each DC
+  - type the following command: `consul join -wan <paste value of server_ips here>`
+  - remember run this on one consul server in each DC

 ### Consul Service Discovery

 - We're going to review a service using Consul for Service Discovery